Interface Map¶

 Business vs Technical view¶

-Toggle between views using the Show middleware switch.
+Toggle between views using the Show middleware switch in the toolbar.

 Filters¶